DickerDackel/rpeasings/README.md

 See https://easings.net for a good visualisation of these to chose the right one.

+Alternatively, if you have pygame-ce installed, you can launch the `rpeasings-catalog.py` script in the `catalog` folder.
+This will not work on the outdated "official" pygame release.

 ## Module contents

 With the exception of `null`, `in_expx` and `out_expx`, this is a pure python